What Is Western Music

 From this very straightforward "folk" tradition, by the 1930's, the sound of western music was transformed by jazz and the popular music of the day.
 This new style was exemplified by The Sons of the Pioneers, with sophisticated vocal harmony structures (derived from Mexican mariachis), rich and tightly constructed lyrics and bolstered by the "Hot Club" jazz virtuosity of their violin and guitar duo.
 By the mid-1930's, a new sound for Western music had emerged from The Sons of the Pioneers and it continues to be a standard emulated and aspired to by many Western musical acts today (Will Merritt).

-Despite this transformation Western music could still very much be considered "Cowboy Music" which continues to be an important part of the genre' today.
+Despite this transformation Western music could still very much be considered "Cowboy Music" which continues to be an important part of the genre'.
 However, the stories and lifestyles of the larger populations of Western culture are equally important.
 These include songs about miners, settlers, farmers, ranchers, horsemen, soldiers, opportunists, gamblers, preachers, saloon keepers, school teachers, and other town folk who populated the west.

 They are all subjects of modern day western music which is alive and well.
 It is performed throughout the West, and beyond, at festivals, gatherings, opera houses, fairs, rodeos, and concert halls by men and woman troubadours, duets, trios, quartets, larger performing groups, and even symphonies.
 Western music performers, past and present, which the “main stream” is most likely familiar with include Gene Autry, The Sons of the Pioneers, Roy Rogers, Dale Evans, Rex Allen, Tex Ritter, Marty Robbins, Patsy Montana, Eddie Arnold, Johnny Western, Michael Martin Murphy, Rider’s in the Sky, and Ian Tyson.

 Another recording artist with western material is Garth Brooks, the top selling country music artist of all time.
 Brooks is credited for exposing the world to LaDoux with the song lyrics, "a worn out tape of Chris LaDoux."
-Brooks has included a western song on all of his albums, the best known being “Wolves” written by western singer-songwriter Stephanie Davis.
+Brooks has included at least one western song on each of his albums, the best known being “Wolves” written by western singer-songwriter Stephanie Davis.
 Other western songs Brooks has recorded include "The Cowboy Song," "Cowboy Bill," and "Cowboys and Angels."
 Even Elvis recorded some western music.
 In 1968 RCA issued the album Elvis Singing Flaming Star which also included “Yellow Rose of Texas.”
 The album cover has Elvis sporting a cowboy hat and is in this author's collection.

 An obscure western concept album by a well known contemporary recording artist is "The Ballad of Sally Rose" by Emmy Lou Harris.
 Released in May 1985, it marked a significant departure for Harris and is loosely based on her relationship with the late Gram Parsons.
 The album tells the story of western character Sally Rose, a singer, whose hard-living, hard-drinking lover is killed while on the road.
 Yet another well known singer-songwriter who has recorded western music is Jewel who wrote the beautiful song " The Cowboy's Lament," not to be confused with "Cowboy's Lament" which is also known as "Streets of Laredo."